SRI-CSL/yices2/doc/sphinx/source/type-operations.rst

-The API provides functions for accessing the primitive types, creating uninterpreted and scalar types, and for building tuple and function types, and various functions for examining types.
+The API provides functions for accessing the primitive types, creating uninterpreted and scalar types, and for building tuple and function types.
+The API also includes various functions for examining types.
+Functions for printing types are documented in :ref:`pretty_printing`.

 Type Constructors
 -----------------